fajrikornel/go-todoapp/README.md

 If you are not using the docker-compose environment, modify the values accordingly.

+Log and metrics monitoring config rest in the `filebeat.docker.yml` and `prometheus.yml` in the /config folder respectively.

 ### Execute DB migrations

 Activate the DB and test DB